purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/variance.md

-# Variance
+# Variance and Standard Deviation

-Variance is a fundamental statistical measure that quantifies the spread or dispersion of a dataset.
-It provides insight into how much individual data points deviate from the dataset's mean (average).
-In machine learning and statistics, variance is a critical concept used to assess the variability or volatility of data.
+Variance is the average of the squared differences from the mean, it quantifies data spread or dispersion and is crucial in assessing data variability in statistics and machine learning.
+Often, to interpret the variance value in the same unit as the data, researchers use the standard deviation, which is the square root of the variance.

-## Formula
+## Variance Formula

-The variance of a dataset with 'n' data points is typically calculated using the following formula:
+The variance of a dataset can be calculated differently based on whether we are dealing with a sample or an entire population:
+### Sample Variance
+For a sample (e.g., weights of six sampled dogs in kg):

+$\text{Variance} (s^2) = \frac{1}{n-1} \sum\limits_{i=1}^{n} (x_i - \mu)^2 \$

+Where:
+- $s^2$ represents the variance.
+- $n$ is the number of data points.
+- $x_i$ represents each data point in the dataset.
+- $\mu$ is the mean (average) of the dataset.

+Note: Subtracting one from the denominator, known as Bessel’s correction, corrects the bias when estimating population variance from a sample.
+This correction is necessary because using $n$ as the divisor would typically underestimate the actual variance when applied to a sample.
+### Population Variance
+For an entire population:

 $\text{Variance} (\sigma^2) = \frac{1}{n} \sum\limits_{i=1}^{n} (x_i - \mu)^2 \$